peterdee/ts-classes/README.md

 const Instance = new DotaHeroes();
 ```

-Then use it to load the available heroes list:
+Then use it to load the available heroes list with the `getHeroes` method:

 ```javascript
 const heroes = await Instance.getHeroes();